srnyx/limitless-lag/README.md

 Ever wanted to torment your server members?
 Then this is definitely the perfect plugin for you!
 I tried my best to replicate the average lag a player would normally encounter, but it's not 100% perfect, so let me know if I missed anything.

-**ChatGPT:** "Limitless Lag" is a mischievous tool that allows admins to trick players into thinking they are experiencing lag when they are not.
-With this plugin, admins can simulate lag for those players, causing the affected player's movements to appear jerky and delayed.
-This can be a fun way for admins to play pranks on their friends or spice up gameplay for a short period of time.

 **🐛 Bugs / 💡 Suggestions:** Please [open an issue](https://github.com/srnyx/limitless-lag/issues/new/choose) to report a bug or suggest an idea

 **🆘 Support:** Please [join the Discord](https://srnyx.com/discord) to get support